-Required Details Legislation EPA Guideline JJ's IMS consists solely of waste tyres or scrap metal.
-Vehicles must carry a copy of the environment protection licence, and a spill kit during all transportation.
+Required Details Legislation EPA Guideline JJ's IMS Vehicles must carry a copy of the environment protection licence, and a spill kit during all transportation.
 They are also required to carry any Guide set out in the yellow section of HB 76:2010, Dangerous Goods - Initial Emergency Response Guide applicable to the waste being transported.
 Vehicles must ensure that incompatible wastes are not transported together, and any liquid waste, or waste that has been segregated is not mixed with other wastes.
-Transporters must ensure that waste is transported in a manner that avoids spillage, leakage or escape (i.e. ensuring all waste is covered during transportation) Transporters of liquid waste of suitable and accessible valves.
-Emergency Management Vehicle or load fires and spills are managed in accordance with Section 19 of the Transport Manual .
-Spill kit requirements are outlined in Section 19.4 of the Transport Manual .
-Emergency Procedure Guides Refer to the following Emergency Procedure Guides: EPG-Spills: EPG All Other Vehicles; and EPG - Vehicle Fire Rear/Front/SOLO.
-Vehicle Maintenance As per Section 16 of the Transport Manual , all JJ's vehicles are maintained to a high standard by Fleet to ensure the vehicles are fit for use and purpose.
-Maintenance and inspection frequencies are recorded with GateKeeper to ensure schedules are complied with.
+Transporters must ensure that waste is transported in a manner that avoids spillage, leakage or escape (i.e. ensuring all waste is covered during transportation) Transporters of liquid waste must also ensure that the waste is able to be sampled by the release of suitable and accessible valves.
+Vehicle or load fires and spills are managed in accordance with Section 19 of the Transport Manual.
+Spill kit requirements are outlined in Section 19.4 of the Transport Manual.
+Emergency Procedure Guides Refer to the following Emergency Procedure Guides: EPG-Spills; EPG All Other Vehicles; and EPG - Vehicle Fire Rear/Front/SOLO.
+Vehicle Maintenance As per Section 16 of the Transport Manual, all JJ's vehicles are maintained to a high standard by Fleet to ensure the vehicles are fit for use and purpose.
+Maintenance and inspection frequencies are recorded with GateKeeper to ensure Schedules are complied with.
 Vehicle Documentation A copy of the licence is maintained within each vehicle that conducts the transport of hazardous waste.
-Refer to Section 4 of the Transport Manual .
+Refer to Section 4 of the Transport Manual.
 Pre-start and end of day checks Spill kit availability and vehicle condition are checked during the driver pre-start and end of day checks.
 Staff training 73(b)(v) of the General Regulation Plans must include details on the nature and objectives of any staff training program on implementing the plans.
-Details of the training program must include the frequency of training and how the records of any training are Employees involved in the transport of hazardous waste are required to undertake the following training packages:
+Details of the training program must include the frequency of training and how the records of any training are kept.
+Suitable training could include toolbox talks, formal staff training on Employees involved in the transport of hazardous waste are required to undertake the following training packages: • TRN-14.01-01 Fire and Emergency -